Wacky-Mole/WackysDatabase/README.md

 reqs: requirements to build: Item:amount:amountPerLevel:refundable,

 cloneMaterial: You can change the material(colorish) of a cloned object.
 Images on nexus https://www.nexusmods.com/valheim/mods/1825 of the various changes you can make.
-Use wackydb_material to view a list of matierlas.
-Probably up to a 1/3 don't work or make the object invsiable.
+Use wackydb_material to view a list of materials.
+Probably up to a 1/3 don't work or make the object invisible.

 ## Recipe Options: